 Numerous programs for both youth and adults have been implemented by ARPD for the citizens of Albany.
 However, auditable data is limited due to manual participant tracking system.
 In order to accurately keep track of the number of participants entering the facility and for safety concerns, it is vital that an ID tracking system be set up at every facility.
-If a computer-based participant tracking system is not implemented in FY2012, manual participant tracking, through the use of sign-in sheets, will be utilized throughout ARPD programs and facilities to record participant data.
+In FY2012 the computer-based participant tracking system was not implemented due to the cost proposed to the participants; therefore manual participant tracking, through the use of sign-in sheets were utilized throughout ARPD programs and facilities to record participant data.